Jumio/mobile-sdk-ios/docs/integration_authentication.md

 | L00000 | Enrollment transaction reference invalid | The provided enrollment transaction reference can not be used for an authentication |
 | M00000 | The scan could not be processed | An error happened during the processing.
 The SDK needs to be started again |

 The first letter (A-M) represents the error case.
-The remaining characters are represented by numbers that contain information helping us understand the problem situation.
+The remaining characters are represented by numbers that contain information helping us understand the problem situation ([x][yyyy]).
 Please always include the whole code when opening an error related ticket with our support team.

 ## Custom UI